Zemulax/Csharp-Instruction-Tuning-Dataset/README.md

 I will probably be growing this dataset for a large-scale coverage.

-The final product of the project is named CensionVSExtension
+The final product of the project is named CensionVSExtension or can be found: https://github.com/Zemulax/CensionVSExtension.git